animotionjs/animotion/packages/docs/src/routes/docs/transitions/+page.md

 </Presentation>
 ```

+> ⚠️ The View Transitions API is only supported in Chromium based browsers at the moment.

 The `<Transition>` component accepts the following props:

 - `do`: callback function to change the DOM before animating the layout